StephenNeate/just-PHP-snippets/README.md

 ## output / is_identical ##

-Littering code with elseif (or ternary operators) for trivial matches is annoying, this time saver is for checking identical data sets and for selected options on a dynamic select or just in a general loops.
+Littering code with multiple elseif (ternary operators or switch statements) for trivial matches is annoying, this time saver is for checking identical data sets and for selected options on a dynamic select or just in a general loops.
 Simple, no nonense and easy to get what you want.

 ###License - MIT License
 View [license.md](license.md)